fynnsu/Wordle/README.md

 # Wordle

-A Unity implementation of wordle
+A Unity Implementation of a Wordle App for IOS